grant-humphries/dev-near-light-rail/README.md

 It's good practice to update this data each time this project is refreshed to ensure any changes to the MAX network are captured

-1. Update under construction Orange Line stops (this step can be eliminated once they go into operation and are added to our spatial database stop tables)
+1. Update under-construction Orange Line stops (this step can be eliminated once they go into operation and are added to our spatial database stop tables)
     * Open Oracle SQL Developer and connect to the 'HAWAII' database.
 Then go to the user 'TRANS' and run the query stored here `oracle/get_orange_max_stops.sql`
     * Save the result of the query as a csv in the following location `G:/PUBLIC/GIS_Projects/Development_Around_Lightrail/data` as 'projected_orange_line_stops.csv' (overwriting previously existing data is ok)
     * Open the csv in ArcMap, display the x,y data, setting the projection to Oregon State Plane North (2913) and save it out as a shapefile with the same name (but .shp file extension) and in the same folder as the csv.

-2. Run the batch file stored here to create a shapefile that has all of the MAX stops that are currently in operation: `bin/update_max_stops.bat`
+2. Run the batch file stored here: `bin/update_max_stops.bat` to create a shapefile that has all of the MAX stops that are currently in operation.
+A python script that will be run later in this process will merge the two stop datasets.

 ## Create Updated Streets and Trails Shapefile from OSM Data